kristinabauman/ELK-Stack/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
--10.0.0.5
+- 10.0.0.5
--10.0.0.6
+- 10.0.0.6

 We have installed the following Beats on these machines:
--Metricbeat and Filebeat
+- Metricbeat and Filebeat

 These Beats allow us to collect the following information from each machine:
--Metricbeat: collects information related to system metrics, including CPU usage, and services running on the machine.
+- Metricbeat: collects information related to system metrics, including CPU usage, and services running on the machine.
--Filebeat: monitors changes to the filesystem, specifically apache logs, and forwards them to Elasticsearch or Logstash for analysis.
+- Filebeat: monitors changes to the filesystem, specifically apache logs, and forwards them to Elasticsearch or Logstash for analysis.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: